Spiritual Tour of Ireland 9/24 – 10/3, 2026

 Day 1, September 24 – Guests Arrive in Dublin

-Guests will likely arrive the USA or Canada early and will have all day to tour Dublin on their own.
+Guests will likely arrive in the USA or Canada early and will have all day to tour Dublin on their own.
 We will provide some suggested activities ahead of time.
 Guests will be able to check into their Dublin hotel by 3 pm.
 We will meet the group in the hotel lobby at 4 pm and have a welcome cocktail (or mocktail) hour with a briefing on tour details, handouts, and supplies for the tour.
 Dinner is on your own, but we will make several dinner venue suggestions – or guests are welcome to dine at the hotel.
 Then off to bed for a good night’s sleep.

 Overnight in Dublin